 where Mnom is the nominal applied torque (normally determined by an iterative process) and is the torque wrench accuracy, which is typically in the range ±5% to ±15%.

-The torque wrench accuracy should be guaranteed by certificates obtained during periodic calibrations.
+It is important to guarantee the torque wrench accuracy by certificates obtained during periodic calibrations.

 Next, the maximum and minimum preloads are found by the following equations, which are derived from Equation [6.3.10], and modified to include thermal and embedding effects: